MdEahiaMondal/wedevs-backend/README.md

 ```

 > Note that this is just an example, and the values may vary depending on your database environment.
+> Note please configure your mail on env file.

 - Set the `APP_ENV` variable in your `.env` file according to your application environment (e.g. local, production) in `.env` file